Doctor Strange's Book of Names

 Hoggoth

-One of the triad of powerful extradimensional beings known as The Vishanti.
+One of the triad of powerful extradimensional magickal beings known as The Vishanti.
 Doc has often referred to "The Hosts of Hoggoth."

 Ikonn